Search engine is loading. Please wait…

 Cross-border travel and one-way rentals

-Many visitors want to combine Canada with the United States on the same trip.
-Cross-border rental travel is often allowed, but it always depends on the rental company, vehicle type, insurance terms, and the border you plan to use.
-Always confirm permission in advance and make sure any required documents are noted on your booking.
+Many travellers combine Canada and the United States on the same trip.
+Cross-border travel is often possible, but it depends on the rental company, vehicle type, insurance terms, and destination.
+Always confirm permission before booking and ask whether written authorisation or additional documentation is required.

 What to carry in the car

-For most city trips, standard rental equipment is enough.
-But if you are driving in winter or through remote areas, it is sensible to carry practical items such as a warning triangle, ice scraper, flashlight, blanket, and extra warm clothing.
-This is especially useful for mountain and long-distance driving.
+For city trips and short drives, standard rental equipment is usually enough.
+For winter, mountain, or remote journeys, it is sensible to carry practical items such as an ice scraper, flashlight, phone charger, blanket, water, snacks, and extra warm clothing.
+Ask the rental provider what equipment is supplied with the vehicle.

 Great Canada road trips to plan with a rental car